conveyal/analyst-server/README.md

 # Analyst Server

+NOTE: this project is deprecated.
+For Conveyal's more recent and more advanced accessibility analysis tools, see [analysis-ui](https://github.com/conveyal/analysis-ui) and [analysis-backend](https://github.com/conveyal/analysis-backend).

 Analyst Server is a graphical user interface-driven, web-based tool for accessibility analysis of transportation networks:

 <img src="splash.png" alt="Analyst Server performing accessibility analysis in Portland, Ore." />